-

 Welcome To Teamsters Local 776 Teamsters Local 776 is the largest Teamsters Local in Pennsylvania.
 Chartered by the International Brotherhood of Teamsters in 1937, we are located in South-Central PA.
 Our diverse mix of over 8,500 members work in six different counties.

-Summer Meeting Notice By a vote of the membership in attendance at the May 2022 monthly membership meeting the monthly meetings for June, July, and August 2022 have been suspended.
+Summer Meeting Notice By a vote of the membership in attendance at the May 2025 monthly membership meeting, the monthly meetings for June, July, and August 2025 have been suspended.
 The Local Union would like to wish everyone a safe and happy summer.
-We look forward to seeing you at the Local picnic, the golf outing, and when monthly membership meetings resume in September 2022.
+We look forward to seeing you at the Local picnic, the golf outing, and monthly membership meetings when they resume in September 2025.
 Mobile App Installation To begin using the Local 776 Mobile App follow these simple steps:

 1. Download the Android or Apple version from the local 776 website via your smartphone browser by selecting the appropriate download button above.
 Follow the prompts to install the app on your device.
 If installing on an Apple device select yes to allow push notification messages.
 Once installed the app will open to the main page.